sansin5982/Statistics-with-R/Chapter-4-Numerical-Measures.md

 ### Mean

-The mean is the arithmetic average of a dataset.
-It is calculated by summing all the values in the dataset and dividing by the number of observations.
-The mean is a good measure of central tendency for datasets that are normally distributed or approximately symmetric.
+-   The mean is the arithmetic average of a dataset.
+-   It is calculated by summing all the values in the dataset and dividing by the number of observations.
+-   The mean is a good measure of central tendency for datasets that are **normally distributed or approximately symmetric**.
-However, the mean can be influenced by outliers and extreme values, which can skew the results.
+-   However, the **mean can be influenced by outliers and extreme values**, which can skew the results.

 ## $\frac{1}{n}\sum\_\\ xi$

+$\sum\_$ = Summation (adding everything) <br><br> n = number of
+observations <br><br> xi = individual observations

 ### Median

-The median is the middle value in a dataset when the values are arranged in order.
-It is less sensitive to outliers than the mean and is a good measure of central tendency for datasets that are skewed or have outliers.
-The median divides the dataset into two equal parts, with 50% of the observations above and 50% below the median.
+-   The median is the middle value in a dataset when the values are arranged in order.
+-   It is less sensitive to outliers than the mean and is a good measure of central tendency for datasets that are skewed or have outliers.
+-   The median divides the dataset into two equal parts, with 50% of the observations above and 50% below the median.
+-   Calculation of median also depends on

 ### Mode